dfinity/motoko/design/IDL.md

 # Candid Specification

-Version: 0.1
+Version: 0.1.0

-Date: May 5, 2020
+Date: May 4, 2020

 ## Motivation

-To document, discover, and interact with actors on the Internet Computer, we need an interface description language (IDL) for specifying the signature of a _canister_ (also known as a _service_ or _actor_).
+To document, discover, and interact with _canisters_ (also known as _services_ or _actors_) on the Internet Computer, we need an interface description language (IDL) for specifying the signature of a canister.

 #### Goals:

-* Language-independent description of actor interfaces and the data they exchange (names, parameter and result formats of actor methods)
+* Language-independent description of canister interfaces and the data they exchange (names, parameter and result formats of service methods)
 * Simple and canonical constructs (C-like; algebraically: sums, products, exponentials)
 * Extensible, backwards-compatible
 * Well-formedness is checkable and guaranteed by the platform